Members Only: How to Create a Successful Membership Site

 This is an especially good approach for members who want to achieve time-based goals - like learning a skill under a certain amount of time, or losing weight.

 Online courses give members access to in-depth information about a specific topic.
 One of the great things about hosting one is the potential for user engagement.
 Many times, an online course will go hand-in-hand with interactive quizzes, exams, homework and even discussion forums between students and teachers.

 Members who want to seriously upgrade their skills or are interested in extracurricular learning will love this interactive and convenient format.
 It’s also a great way to show off your knowledge and establish yourself as an authority in your field.

-Creating an online forum is a popular way to get people from all over the world to discuss different topics and form a sense of solidarity.
+If you are looking for a popular way to get people from all over the world to discuss different topics and form a sense of solidarity, create an online forum.
 Quality forums are so widely appreciated, it’s completely normal to turn one into an exclusive members-only space.

 This model can be created by adding a private forum on to your website, and making it password protected.
 It’s a good opportunity to foster a strong connection with your audience and will develop a tight-knit community around your business or blog.
 You can also use this member list to send out dedicated emails, or organize occasional group events.

 A membership site is a great way to sell and deliver products.
 Perhaps you have a product that can be downloaded online, such as a book.
 Instead of simply delivering the product to your audience, urge them to become a member for access.
 This can be a way for them to gain exclusive offers in the future, or be the first to know about new products.